raspberrypilearning/deck-of-cards/en/step_7.md

 self._cards = cards                 # Then point self._cards at this list
 ```

-However, using nested loops can make your code more complicated and it is possible to use *list comprehension* to simplify the code:
+However, using nested loops can make your code more complicated.
+To simplify the code, you can use use **list comprehension**:

 ```Python
 self._cards = [ Card(s, n) for s in suits for n in numbers ]